Close this window

 Click on the screen reader icon on the tool bar for more information and a link to download the programme on to your computer.

 The ADL LifeCurve™ is a tool developed by ADL Research and Newcastle University's Institute for Ageing which is used to map age related functional decline.
 It provides a framework for understanding the most appropriate stage to intervene and which interventions are most effective.
-As ADL Products are continually updated with this emerging understanding we have the ability to match individuals with the right products, services and advice that can help them slow the rate of age related decline.
-The LifeCurve™ gives older adults the independence to live better for longer.
+As ADL Products are continually updated with this emerging understanding we have the ability to match individuals with the right advice, services and products that can help them slow the rate of age related decline.
+The ADL LifeCurve™ gives older adults the independence to live better for longer.

-Subscribing organisations can opt to localise the outcomes shown by the LifeCurve™, directing members of the public to local schemes, 3rd sector organisations, prevention services, self-assessment and into existing mainstream services.
-An organisation can target specific services for a period and then adjust if and when their populations’ journeys change.
+Subscribing organisations can opt to localise the outcomes shown by the ADL LifeCurve™, directing members of the public to local schemes, 3rd sector organisations, prevention services, self-assessment and into existing mainstream services.
+An organisation can target specific services for a period and then adjust if and when their populations’ needs change.

-In addition to this, organisations taking any of the additional expert assessment apps packages, can effectively triage people into these capacity building services such as telephone or clinic assessments, reserving the professional home visits for those in most need.
+In addition to this, organisations taking any of the additional expert knowledge apps packages, can effectively triage people into these capacity building services such as telephone or clinic assessments, reserving the professional home visits for those in most need.